 How to Become a Wedding Dress Consultant: Step-by-Step Career Guide

 Find out how to become a wedding dress consultant.
-Research the training requirements and learn about the experience you need to advance your career in wedding dress consulting.
+Research the training requirements, and learn about the experience you need to advance your career in wedding dress consulting.

-Requirements to Become a Wedding Dress Consultant
+Do I Want to Be a Wedding Dress Consultant?

 Wedding dress consultants are specialized retail sales workers who work in bridal gown shops or boutiques.
 Consultants work one-on-one with brides to help them find gowns and accessories.
 They measure brides and use their knowledge of fashion trends to help select dresses that will best flatter a bride's body shape and size.

-No degree is required to begin a career as a wedding dress consultant, though previous work experience in a retail environment and college coursework in fashion design may expand job opportunities.
+No degree is required to begin a career as a wedding dress consultant, though previous work experience in a retail environment and college coursework in fashion design could expand job opportunities.
 The following table outlines common requirements to become a wedding dress consultant: